H7O/DB2RestAPI/README.md

     </hello_world>
 ```

-> **Note**: Notice that then name of the node `hello_world` is the API endpoint route we're calling in Postman.
-Later in further examples, we'll see how we can define custom routes to precicely control the route naming conventions instead of just having the xml node name to be the route name as the case in this example.
+> **Note**: The node name `hello_world` becomes the API endpoint route.
+In later examples, we'll see how to define custom routes to precisely control the route naming conventions.

 > **Note**: Passing parameters is safe and secure.
 The solution is designed to protect against SQL injection attacks by default via utilizing SQL Server's built-in parameterization feature.
 > The SQL parameterization feature is offered by `Com.H.Data.Common` package (available on [Github](https://github.com/H7O/Com.H.Data.Common) / [Nuget](https://www.nuget.org/packages/Com.H.Data.Common/)).